Framing Time (World Premiere)

 “Adventurous, intelligent pianist.” – Threepenny Review on Muzijevic

-Framing Time is a quietly thrilling meditation on music, light, and movement centered on Morton Feldman’s 1981 solo piano piece Triadic Memories.
-Feldman’s spare, mystical piano piece—a work the composer described as the “biggest butterfly in captivity”—merges with an intricate color and light interplay, joined by dance and sculptural elements.
-Vividly rendered by pianist Pedja Muzijevic, the shifting colors and elastic tempos of Feldman’s painterly music are transformed into acute, poetic movement by Spanish choreographer and dancer Cesc Gelabert, with set and lighting design by Burke Brown.
+A quietly thrilling meditation on music, light, and movement unfolds within the hushed, meditative sound world of Morton Feldman’s 1981 solo piano piece Triadic Memories.
+Vividly rendered by pianist Pedja Muzijevic, the shifting colors and elastic tempos of Feldman’s painterly music are transformed into movement with “corporeal magic” (Guardian, U.K.) by choreographer and dancer Cesc Gelabert, and merged with an intricate color and light interplay by designer Burke Brown.

 Cesc Gelabert is one of the most influential figures in Spanish contemporary dance.
 Student of architecture, he started dancing in Anna Maleras’s group in 1969.
 Between 1978 and 1980, he became an active member of the New York dance community.
 Back in Barcelona, he began his collaboration with Lydia Azzopardi, forming their company in 1985.